 Moreover, a machine learning engineer’s average salary is $112,852, so it’s undoubtedly a very lucrative career.
 If you’re interested in a career in education, you can enter as an ML expert.

 What do you think about the future of machine learning in education?
 What other impacts can it have on this field?
-Share your thoughts by dropping a comment below.
+Read more about machine learning salary.

 With all the learnt skills you can get active on other competitive platforms as well to test your skills and get even more hands-on.
 If you are interested to learn more about the course, check out the page of Executive PG Programme in Machine Learning & AI and talk to our career counsellor for more information.